CreatorDev/DeviceServer/doc/commonDeviceServerOperations.md

 }
 ```

-In this case the server returns a *ResourceCreated* data type containing identifiers for each new definition:
+In this case the server returns a *ResourcesCreated* data type containing identifiers for each new definition:

-[]: [ObjectDefinitionsController.AddObjectDefinitions.Response]
+[]: [ObjectDefinitionsController.AddObjectDefinitions.Response][application/vnd.imgtec.resourcescreated]

 ```json
 {